Appendix 2: CCFS workplan 2018

 6. FLUID REGIMES AND THE COMPOSITION OF EARLY EARTH

 The atom probe investigation of lead (Pb) nanospheres in ancient zircons from the Napier Complex, Antarctica, will continue in order to precisely determine their distribution and isotopic composition.
-Work on the Kemp Land samples has now been extended to include new samples provided by Geoscience Australia.

 Work will continue on both lunar rocks and Martian meteorite samples with the aim of constraining the age of the oldest crust and the precise timing of events in the early solar system.